 This course features lively classroom discussion and introduces you to a wide range of fascinating people throughout time, whether powerful or downtrodden, famous or obscure, free spirits or homebodies.
 To see what makes these people tick, we will read a variety of works that take us to the very core of their being-real-life stories that include biographies, diaries, autobiographies, and memoirs.
 We try to answer the sorts of questions that we all have to ask ourselves: What makes a good life?
 How does my ethnicity, gender, geographic locale, or historical setting make me who I am?
 What do I owe my parents?
-What place does spirituality have in my life?
 How do I balance the need to be my own person with the need to belong to the group?